dreamportdev/Osdev-Notes/05_Scheduling/03_Processes_And_Threads.md

 }
 ```

-At this point the thread can exit succesfully, but the thread's resources are still around.
+At this point the thread can exit successfully, but the thread's resources are still around.
 The big ones are the thread control block and the stack.
 They can be freed in the `thread_exit` but be careful we're not exiting the current thread.
 If we do, we'll free the stack being currently used.
 We could switch to a kernel-only stack here, and then safely free the stack.

 Alternatively the thread could be placed into a 'cleanup queue' that is processed by a special thread that frees the resources associated with threads.
 Since the cleanup thread has its own stack and resources, we can safely free those in the queued threads.